ssatosays/slackweb-practice/README.md

 # slackweb-practice
-This repo is practice using slackweb for slack.com
+This repo is for practice using slackweb for slack.com

 ## slackweb